Banking, Money and Taxes in Oman

-Opening hours for banks in Oman are 8am to 12pm and 2.30pm to 6pm from Saturday to Wednesday; and from 8am to 11.30am on Thursdays.
+Opening hours for banks in Oman are 8am to 12pm and 2.30pm to 6pm from Sunday to Thursday; and from 8am to 11.30am on Fridays.
 During Ramadan, banks usually open an hour later in the mornings (at 9am).

 ATMs are widespread in Oman, and most of them will accept international cards.
 You can use your Omani bank card at any ATM, but you may be subject to fees if using a machine operated by a different bank.
 Drawing cash using a credit card will also incur a fee.
 Visa and MasterCard credit cards are accepted everywhere; American Express and Diners Club cards less so.

 Note that overdraft facilities are available in Oman, but that a general mood of distrust of foreign account holders prevails, and that you might be called in to explain large discrepancies.
 Whatever you do, do not bounce a cheque in Oman, even if it is an honest mistake, it could lead to dire consequences.